-How to clean a chemical spill in your workplace:
+How to clean up a chemical spill in your workplace:

 Chemicals are used to some degree in every single workplace – from industrial plants to labs and agriculture – and even in office environments.